AdobeDocs/commerce-merchant-services.en/help/payment-services/install.md

 1. Commit and push your changes.

-### On-premises
+### On-premises and other configurations

-This method is used for installing the [!DNL Payment Services] extension for an on-premises instance and for [!DNL Magento] Open Source customers.
+This method is used for installing the [!DNL Payment Services] extension for an on-premises instance and [!DNL Magento] Open Source customers.

 1. To obtain the extension, run these commands: